Kristie Ahn: Career

 She reached her second WTA quarterfinal at the 2019 Silicon Valley Classic, qualifying for the main-draw and then overcoming Ajla Tomljanović and third seed Elise Mertens, before losing to fifth seed Donna Vekić.

 Eleven years after her only previous appearance in the main-draw at Flushing Meadows, Ahn won the USTA wildcard challenge to gain a place at the 2019 US Open.
 She proceeded to have her career-best run at a major, recording straight sets wins over 2004 champion Svetlana Kuznetsova, qualifier Anna Kalinskaya and 2017 French Open winner Jeļena Ostapenko, to make it through to the fourth round, at which point she lost to 25th seed Elise Mertens.

 Ranked inside the top-100 for the first time at world No. 93, Ahn was awarded a wildcard entry into the 2019 Korea Open and went on to reach the quarterfinals by double baggeling Timea Bacsinszky and defeating qualifier Ana Bogdan in a third set tiebreak, before losing in the last eight to second seed Ekaterina Alexandrova.

 Ahn gained direct entry into the 2020 French Open, completing appearances at the full-set of majors, although she lost in the first round to three-time champion and sixth seed Serena Williams in straight sets.

 At the 2021 Wimbledon Championships, she lost in the final round of qualifying but entered the main-draw as a lucky loser and defeated Heather Watson, before bowing out against Sloane Stephens in the second round.

 Ahn announced her retirement from professional tennis in March 2022 at the age of 29.

-Performance timelines
+Singles performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.